michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/project.md

 	6. What algorithm or approach are you taking to address the task?
 	7. How are you evaluating your contribution?
 What performance metrics are you going to use?
 	8. What kinds of ethical issues may be raised by your model or data?
-4. **Baseline implementations or basic working system**.
-A brief report and code of a basic working system bSome sort of basic working system will be required
+4. **Basic working system**.
+A brief report and code of a basic working system.
+Not everything needs to be done or fully functional, but there needs to be some sort of basic functionality.

 ## Types of contributions